-3.4.1.
-Discrimination - main barrier towards full inclusion of people with disabilities
+3.4.1 Discrimination - main barrier towards full inclusion of people with disabilities

-Over the years there have been numerous challenges that people with disabilities and their families face.
+Over the years, there have been numerous challenges that people with disabilities and their families face.
 However, some of these challenges are more pronounced than others.
-One of the main problems that the disable community faces is discrimination.
+One of the main problems that the disabled community faces is discrimination.

-According to Great Britain's Equality and Human Rights Commission [200], disability discrimination is "when you are treated less well or put at a disadvantage for a reason that relates to your disability in one of the situations covered by the Equality Act19".
-According to Equality Act, there are six main types of disability discrimination: direct discrimination, indirect discrimination, failure to make reasonable adjustments, discrimination arising from disability, harassment, and victimisation.
-Discrimination that people with disabilities and their families face arises in several ways, but there is a greater degree of focus on social interaction scenarios, access to education and employment.
+According to Great Britain's Equality and Human Rights Commission [213], disability discrimination is "when you are treated less well or put at a disadvantage for the reason that relates to your disability in one of the situations covered by the Equality Act".
+According to the Equality Act, there are six main types of disability discrimination: direct discrimination, indirect discrimination, failure to make reasonable adjustments, discrimination arising from disability, harassment, and victimisation.
+The discrimination that people with disabilities and their families face arises in several ways, but there is a greater degree of focus on social interaction scenarios, access to education and employment.
 In addition to these challenges, other fears that families face is the fact that their families with disabilities are handed over to institutions, social activity centres, homes or other entities that do not always register the necessary conditions to provide a productive environment for this type of audience.

-Connected with social interaction scenarios, there are numerous examples of people willing to help a person with disability when they notice her/him, but in most cases they actually do not know what is the right approach (even though they think they know).
-Because of that, it is not a rare that both, person willing to help and person with disability, find themselves in an unpleasant situation.
-The best approach would be to, first, ask a person with disability if she/he needs help at all, and if she/he answers yes, then the next step would be to ask HOW.
+Connected with social interaction scenarios, there are numerous examples of people willing to help a person with a disability when they notice her/him, but in most cases they actually do not know what the right approach (even though they think they know) is.
+Because of that, it is not a rarity that both person willing to help and person with a disability, find themselves in an unpleasant situation.
+The best approach would be to, first, ask a person with a disability if she/he needs help at all, and if she/he answers yes, then the next step would be to ask HOW.